serenamm/friendlyveg/_posts/2022-10-06-cashew-cream-cheese.md

 Eventually you'll get a nice creamy consistency.
 At this point you can add some herbs, and blend it up a final time with the herbs in the cream cheese.
 I used basil from my garden!

-Finally, scrap it into a container and enjoy it :)
+Finally, scrape it into a container and enjoy it :)

 This costs less than half the price of what you would buy at the store, and it's just as delicious!

 <p align="center">
 <iframe width="636" height="358" src="https://www.youtube.com/embed/HvcDDdYi2tQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

+---
+Easily veganize any recipe with <a href='https://foodshakeapp.com/'>Foodshake!</a> With Foodshake you can enjoy the vegan version of the recipes you know and love!